costarc/MSXPi/README.md

 Please refer to the full documentation under "documents" folder in github for detailed setup procedure and other information.

-There are a few steps to setup MSXPi:
+There are a few steps to setup MSXPi, and you can choose between using a MSXPi pre-installed SD Card image (ready to boot MSXPi), or build your own image using a fresh Raspbian Image downloaded from Raspberry Pi web site.

+Overall, the steps to get up and running are:

 - Setup Rapsberry Pi with the server-side software (Raspberry Pi SD Card)
 - Setup MSX with the client side software (MSX SD Card / disk drive)

+##Using the MSXPi SD Card with pre-installed software:
 ### Step 1: Downbload and install Raspberry Pi SD Card with MSXPi server software.
 MSXPi SD Card image: https://drive.google.com/file/d/1-tSscZvcSycRPDtG4qwRD4QhrX-2Jswq